 - Eggplant Babaganush Salad Dip

-Caprese salad is traditionally made with buffalo mozzarella but I love the addition of grilled eggplant to make it a more filling one-plate meal.
+Fall in love with Eggplant Caprese salad!
+Traditionally, Caprese is made with buffalo mozzarella and tomatoes only but I love the addition of grilled eggplant to make it a more filling one-plate meal.
 If you want to make a larger portion, simply double the ingredients.

 - 1 large eggplant (aubergine), sliced into 0.5-cm thick disks